A Complete Guide to Polishing Machines: Knowledge, Facts & Basics

 Q1: What materials can be polished using a polishing machine?

 Polishing machines can be used on metals (steel, aluminum, brass), wood, plastics, ceramics, and glass.
-Each material requires a specific type of abrasive or compound to achieve the best finish.
+Each material requires specific abrasives for best results.

 Q2: What is the difference between buffing and polishing?